HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 echo -e "\nRemoving \t special \t characters\n"

 Run the script to see what it does.
-The -e option is used for telling echo that the string passed to it contains special characters and requires extended functionality.
+The -e option is used to tell the echo that the string passed to it contains special characters and requires extended functionality.

 3. Using Comments